parteincerta/simp/README.md

-# alpha
+# simp
-A set of configuration scripts, dotfiles and notes that I use to seed and maintain all my hosts.
+A set of scripts, dotfiles and notes that I use to help me seed and maintain all my development hosts.
+Or... just a bunch of stuff I spend too much time on.

 ## Notes for macOS
 - Optionally follow the preliminary macOS [setup guide](macos/README.md).